ventus-ag/docs/_docs/tutorials/Install-LAMP+centos.md

 phpinfo();
 ?>
 ```
-Then press CTRL + X, Y and Enter to save the changes
+Then press Esc, :wq, and Enter to save the changes

 You need to visit the following URL on your browser to check whether PHP is working: http://ip_address/info.php